openfl/OpenFLDevelopersGuide/handling-events/event-handling-example-alarm-clock.md

 The best way to create a custom event object class is to define a class that extends the Event class, as shown in the preceding example.
 To supplement the inherited functionality, the AlarmEvent class defines a property message that contains the text of the alarm message associated with the event; the message value is passed in as a parameter in the AlarmEvent constructor.
 The AlarmEvent class also defines the constant ALARM, which can be used to refer to the specific event (alarm) when calling the AlarmClock class’s addEventListener() method.

-In addition to adding custom functionality, every Event subclass must override the inherited clone() method as part of the ActionScript event-handling framework.
+In addition to adding custom functionality, every Event subclass must override the inherited clone() method as part of the Haxe event-handling framework.
 Event subclasses can also optionally override the inherited toString() method to include the custom event’s properties in the value returned when the toString() method is called.

 /**